rsalmei/alive-progress/README.md

   - calling `bar('message')`, which besides incrementing the counter, also sets/overwrites a situational message within the bar line, usually to display something about the phase the processing is in, or some hint about the items being processed;
   - calling `print('message')`, which prints an enriched message that includes the current position of the alive bar, thus leaving behind a log and continuing the bar below it.

-Both methods always clear the line appropriately to remove any garbage of previous messages on screen.
+Both methods always clear the line appropriately to remove any garbage of previous messages on screen. (_Click it to see in motion_)

 [![asciicast](https://asciinema.org/a/lDM5zGPvPWFHHZOw0DMAMMH5F.svg)](https://asciinema.org/a/lDM5zGPvPWFHHZOw0DMAMMH5F)